-The following pre-conference workshops will be conducted on Thursday morning.
-Specific information regarding registration will be available by the end of May.
+The following pre-conference workshops will be conducted on Thursday morning between 9.00-12.00.

 Writing Qualitative Practice Research for Publication